-RSA_generate_key_ex() generates a key pair and stores it in the RSA structure provided in rsa.
+RSA_generate_key_ex() generates a 2-prime RSA key pair and stores it in the RSA structure provided in rsa.
 The pseudo-random number generator must be seeded prior to calling RSA_generate_key_ex().

-The modulus size will be of length bits, and the public exponent will be e.
+The modulus size will be of length bits, the number of primes to form the modulus will be primes, and the public exponent will be e.
 Key sizes with num < 1024 should be considered insecure.
 The exponent is an odd number, typically 3, 17 or 65537.

 A callback function may be used to provide feedback about the progress of the key generation.
 If cb is not NULL, it will be called as follows using the BN_GENCB_call() function described on the BN_generate_prime(3) page.

-RSA_generate_prime() is similar to RSA_generate_prime_ex() but expects an old-style callback function; see BN_generate_prime(3) for information on the old-style callback.
+RSA_generate_key() is similar to RSA_generate_key_ex() but expects an old-style callback function; see BN_generate_prime(3) for information on the old-style callback.

 While a random prime number is generated, it is called as described in BN_generate_prime(3).